OctopusDeploy/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ![](octopus-database-deployment-overview.png)

 I am a firm believer of having tools handle all the manual work for me.
-This is why my process will create the main SQL user for the database, the database, and add the SQL user to the database and the user to the role.
-You can download those step templates from the Octopus Community Step Template Library.
-If you are starting out giving up that much control can be scary.
+This is why my process will create the main SQL user for the database, the database, add the SQL user to the database, and the user to the role.
+If you want your process to do that, you can download those step templates from the [Octopus Community Step Template Library](http://library.octopus.com/listing).

+You don't have to add all that functionality.
+This is the beginning of your automated database deployment journey.
+Providing that much automation can be very scary without trusting the process.
 Completely understandable.
 The main steps you need from the above screenshot are:

 ![](octopus-database-required-steps.png)